Christopher-v/Interactive-design-with-Ableton-and-Kinect/README.md

 # Interactive-design-with-Ableton-with-Kinect
-This code is made in collaboration with https://github.com/mikkelmedm in Oktober 2013.
+This code is made in collaboration with Mikkel Loose https://github.com/mikkelmedm in Oktober 2013.

 This code uses the Skeleton tracking library for Processing to track body movements with a Microsoft Kinect camera.
 Using the promidi library to generate midi signals captured by Ableton live.